openstates/blog/content/post/2013-transparency-report-card.md

 ---
 date: 2013-03-11
 author: James Turk
-title: "Open States: Transparency Report Card"
+title: "Open States Transparency Report Card"
 ---

 **This post originally appeared at https://sunlightfoundation.com/2013/03/11/openstates-report-card/ but has moved here for posterity.**